|

 Locations: 221B, Baker Street; Russell Square; Grand Agricultural Hall, Islington; Hotel Russell; Blackheath; Regent's Park; Hampstead Heath; Heath Street; Hospital; Marble Arch; A Train; Dieppe; Cross-Channel Ferry; Buckingham Palace; Newhaven; Lewes ; A Train; Victoria Station; Canterbury; Mickleden; Alkhamton; Deal; The Vale of Health; Highgate Cemetery; Baker Street; Albany Street; Old Moore Public House; (The Bar of Gold; The Free Russian Library, Commercial Road; Shinwell Johnson's House)

 Story: Watson has his proposal of marriage accepted by Coral Atkins days after being shot by Killer Evans, while Holmes announces his plan to retire, then asks him to go to Lausanne on the Carfax case.
 Lestrade arrives with news of an attack on a tramp on Hampstead Heath by what is being said to have been the Hound of the Baskervilles returned from the dead.
-They visit the Heath, hear a strange wailing, and find footprints, but Holmes loses interest after visiting the vagrant who was attacked, and who later disappears.
+They visit the Heath, hear a strange wailing, and find footprints, but Holmes loses interest after visiting the vagrant who was attacked, who later disappears.
 The following day Holmes summons Watson to Marble Arch, where an excavation at the site of the Tyburn gallows is uncovering the remains of those hanged there.
-Watson's deductions lead to the discovery of the beheaded bodies of Oliver Cromwell, Ireton & Bradshaw: remains which, Holmes believes, could foment revolution.
+Watson's deductions lead to the discovery of the beheaded bodies of Oliver Cromwell, Ireton and Bradshaw: remains which, Holmes believes, could foment revolution.
 Mycroft arrives at 221B to tackle Holmes over his refusal of a knighthood.
 Lestrade brings the news that the bones of Cromwell and his companions have been stolen.

 As they return from Lausanne, Holmes tells Watson of his visit to Buckingham Palace where, in light of a planned visit to America, the King is keen to have Holmes retrieve a compromising letter from Mrs Glanvill.
 A Chinese steward is murdered on their ferry, but Holmes arranges with White Mason to let the murderer go free.
-When they arrive back in London they find Gregson investigating the decapitation of a statue of Charles II.
+When they arrive back in London, they find Gregson investigating the decapitation of a statue of Charles II.
 Holmes sends Watson to retrieve the King's letter, and Watson finds himself spending the night at Lord Belmont's country home.
-He arrives back in London to be dragged back to Hampstead by Holmes, where he learns that the hound case is connected to the shipboard murder, before they visit the fair and view a body in Highgate Cemetery.
-Watson provides the key to linking their other cases into the picture.
-They take a wolf to a "funeral" and attend a revolutionary gathering in a crypt before bringing all the threads together to resolve the case.
-Watson's fiancée reveals the contents of the King's letter. |

 Sherlock Holmes: My Life and Crimes (1984)

-Story Type: Autobiography / Pastiche narrated by Holmes
+Autobiography / Pastiche narrated by Holmes

 Canonical Characters: Sherlock Holmes; Dr. Watson; Stamford; Victor Trevor; Trevor, Sr.; Reginald Musgrave; Dr. Verner; the most winning woman; Mycroft Holmes; Professor Moriarty; Mrs. Hudson; railway porter; Peter Steiler, the elder; Swiss boy; Von Herder; Colonel Moran; Inspector Lestrade